What is soft water? The advantages of softeners

 There are many benefits to softened water that mean more and more people are investing in softening the water coming into their home.

 The term ‘water softening’ refers to the process through which the hard water minerals of calcium and magnesium are removed, leaving just pure, softened water in its place.
+Without these treatments, hard water may:

 There are various ways to soften your water, from micro-treatments like soft water shower heads, to whole home solutions like water softeners.